FrankieSlinn/TicTacToe/README.md

 ##Game Progress Stays after Refresh

 -Local Storage was utilised to maintain the game progress after the page is refreshed.
 This was achieved by setting both the grid square innerHTML and the current player to be stored.
-Throughout the game the stored grid square and current payer was retrieved from local storage to ensure that the progress made was consistently captured.
+Throughout the game the stored grid square and current payer was retrieved from localStorage to ensure that the progress made was consistently captured.

 ##Challenges